simalexan/jeffjs/README.md

 ## WIP
 ### Jeff is your tool for generating and deploying serverless JavaScript applications

+### Since its a Work In Progress
+You need to do a `npm link` after cloning this repo to have Jeff generate your API

+## Usage

 Generate a project within the project folder
  ```shell
  mkdir project-folder